Call for Volunteers

 Terms

-• Members serve for a term of two years and can serve up to three two-year terms.
-Chairs serve for a term of two years and can serve up to two two-year terms.
+- Members serve for a term of 2 years and can serve up to two 2-year terms.
+Chairs serve for a term of 2 years and can serve up to two 2-year terms.

-• All members may sit on committees, but only Active Members may vote or hold office.
-Patient Advocate members may sit on committees by invitation only from the committee chair.
+- All membership categories, except as otherwise specified, may serve on committees, but only Active Members may vote or hold office.
+There are no volunteer positions available for Candidate or Medical Student members at this time.
+Patient Advocate members may serve on committees by invitation only from the committee chair.

 Duties/Time Commitment